1-AboveAll/Update-Disabler/README.md

 # Update Disabler
 QuakedK's script was forked for archive purposes

-This **Fork Version** fully removes all update services, scheduled tasks, System32 and SysWow64 filesand tweaks registry.
-Preventing Windows from re-enabling Windows Updates.
+This **Fork Version** fully removes all update services, scheduled tasks and related System32 files.
+This **permanently** removes Windows Update services.

 # Guide
 * Download .bat file from releases.